Estimation of Risk Contributions with MCMC: MCMC estimators

-is a method to generate samples from a probability distribution by constructing a Markov chain whose stationary distribution is the desired one.
-By allowing Markovian type dependence within the samples, MCMC enables to simulate wide variety of distributions even if they can not be simulated directly in practice.
-In this section, we briefly introduce the theory of MCMC method.
-We review consistency and asymptotic normality of estimators computed by Markov chain.
-To obtain an efficient estimator, it is important to choose an appropriate proposal distribution on generating sample path of the Markov chain.
-In Section $\ref{choice of the proposal distribution}$, we summarize the family of proposal distributions used in this paper.
+As seen in section \ref{capital allocation problem}, the essential problem in estimating VaR contributions is that the conditional samples from $F_{\bX|S=\text{VaR}_{p}(S)}$ are unavailable.
+To solve this problem, we introduce the MCMC method wherein a given distribution is simulated by constructing a Markov chain whose stationary distribution is the desired one.
+By allowing Markovian-type dependence within the samples, the MCMC allows us to simulate a wide variety of distributions.
+In this section, we briefly review MCMC, especially the Metropolis-Hastings algorithm as a major subclass of MCMC methods.